This is where you start becoming an NMITE Engineer!

 Application Stage 3: Selection Day

-Upon successful completion of your Stage 2 MEng Application, you’ll be invited to attend a Stage 3 Selection Day at NMITE in Hereford*.
-Details of dates and where the day will take place, and information about what the goals and activities will be for the day will also be provided.
+Upon successful completion of your Stage 2 MEng Application, you’ll be invited to take part in a Stage 3 Selection Day at NMITE - currently being held via an online platform.
+Details of the date and time for this session along with further information will be provided.

 Please note: Applicants will receive written communication from the Registrar following each stage of the process, in accordance with the timescales provided in NMITE’s Admissions Policy.